 Stock your fridge and cupboards with the right foods and start planning your meals in advance, there are tons of great food options.
 You can still enjoy your food and be creative in the kitchen.
 The tastier your food is, the less likely you'll slip up.
 You may also want to try our delicious certified low-FODMAP Happy Soup and Happy Spices.

-There are no cheat days on this diet!
-Seriously.
-The better you stick to it, the more effective and accurate the results.
-Your dedication will pay off.
 It is pretty much impossible to follow a "no-FODMAP" diet.
 Most foods (other than plain meat, fish or oils) will have a degree of FODMAPs in them.
 Focus on "low FODMAP" instead of "no FODMAP".